 It is a widely accepted fact that the best way to land a job is through a person’s connections and employee referrals.
 And guess what?
 You are at great advantage here!

 Over a long-standing career of about 40 years, one of the key things that one earns is people, their trust and credibility.
-Over such a long period of time, one builds an extensive network of colleagues, customers, clients, and corporates, regardless of the field and profile one has worked in.
-This network can help you big time in landing a job after retirement.
+Over such a long period, one builds an extensive network of colleagues, customers, clients, and corporates, regardless of the field and profile one has worked in.
+This network can help you big time during the post-retirement job search

-All you need to do is to make a few calls, fix a few appointments, and put your network at work.
-Don’t you think your network will help you?
-They most definitely will!
+All you need to do is to make a few calls, fix a few appointments, and put your network at work OR you can simply let LinkedIn help your recruitment!
+Are you still wondering about why LinkedIn should be used for recruitment?

 Be as Fresh as (Daisy?!)

-It starts from something as basic as preparing a resume that clearly reflects not only your experience of a long-standing career, but also your positive attitude and willingness to work, and goes on to your attitude, personality, way of talking and body language.
-It’s true that all of this does not come easily at this age, but then, you compete against a young and energetic 20-something guy!
+It starts from something as basic as preparing a resume that reflects not only your experience of a long-standing career, but also your positive attitude and willingness to work, and goes on to your attitude, personality, way of talking and body language.
+Indeed, all of this does not come easily at this age, but then, you compete against a young and energetic 20-something guy!

 Pro-tip: Do not forget to tailor the resume as per every potential employer’s needs.
-Read here: How to build an impressive Resume?
+Here is the ultimate resume writing checklist.

-Finding a new job post-retirement can be difficult, but it is possible.
+Going for a post-retirement job search can be difficult, but it is possible.
 With a positive attitude and the right approach, you too can have a job of your choice even at the age of 60 and have a peaceful and enriching life.